stacks-network/docs/src/pages/smart-contracts/principals.md

 1. Before a ship is allowed to fly, the contract checks whether or not the transaction was created and signed by an authorized pilot.
-A pilot, could, for example, call another contract, which then calls the "fly-ship" public function on the pilot's behalf.
+A pilot could, for example, call another contract, which then calls the "fly-ship" public function on the pilot's behalf.
 2. Before modifying the allowed-pilots for a given rocket ship, the contract checks that the transaction was signed by the owner of the